 All of our services are free

-We will not bill your insurance company or charge you anything for your pregnancy test, ultrasound or any other services you receive from our Center.
+First, we want you to know: we will not bill your insurance company or charge you anything for our services.
+This includes the pregnancy test, ultrasound or any other services or resources you receive from our Center.

 Bring a photo ID